entrepeneur4lyf/kwaak/README.md

 <<DEMO HERE>>

-Powered by Swiftide, Kwaak is aware of your codebase and can answer questions about your code, find examples, write and execute code, create pull requests, and more.
-Unlike other tools, Kwaak is focussed on atonomous agents, and can run multiple agents at the same time.
+Powered by [Swiftide](https://github.com/bosun-ai/swiftide), Kwaak is aware of your codebase and can answer questions about your code, find examples, write and execute code, create pull requests, and more.
+Unlike other tools, Kwaak is focussed on autonomous agents, and can run multiple agents at the same time.

 > [!CAUTION]
 > Kwaak is in early development and can be considered alpha software.
 The project is under active development, expect breaking changes.
 Contributions, feedback, and bug reports are very welcome.